Blog

 2. Oracle Circuit Breaker: The Bilateral Freeze

-During extreme price moves, Alula provides an optional aggregated oracle that computes the median price across multiple sources and implements circuit breakers that pause price-dependent actions — including new borrows, collateral withdrawals, and liquidations — on stale or anomalous prices.
+Alula provides an optional aggregated oracle that computes the median price across multiple sources and implements circuit breakers that pause price-dependent actions on stale or anomalous prices.
+Specifically, positions with outstanding debt cannot execute new borrows or collateral withdrawals, and liquidations are blocked.
+Positions without active borrows can still withdraw, allowing those users to reduce exposure while prices are paused.
 Pools not using the aggregated oracle rely on their own configured SEP-40-compliant price feed, which may have different circuit-breaker characteristics.

 The effect on borrowers is bilateral: a borrower cannot be liquidated on a stale or anomalous price, but they also cannot increase their position or withdraw collateral until the oracle resumes.
 For borrowers managing working capital with time-sensitive needs, this temporary freeze is a material operational consideration.